eArabic/Create.Page.You/README.md

 2. Protection by special password.
 3. Encrypt the entire text 100% safe (in progress).
 4. Browse the files created (in progress).
-5. A special page about addiction?
+5. A special page admin?
 (In progress).
 6. System Write comments on the page?
 (In progress).